-Carefully read the Fuel Section of the engine operation manual included in your yacht's owner's packet.
+Carefully read the Fuel Section of the Engine Operation Manual included in your owner's packet.
 Give special attention to the subject of Fuel Recommendations.

-Filters/separators should be inspected periodically for debris and replaced as needed according to the instructions detailed in your engine manual, generator manual and in the filter literature supplied in your yacht's owner's packet.
+If applicable, filters/separators should be inspected periodically for debris and replaced as needed according to the instructions detailed in your engine manual, generator manual and in the filter literature supplied in your owner's packet.